 Patients with mesothelioma are often referred to the Cancer Center for expert treatment.
 Most medical facilities are not equipped to treat these patients, but at the University of Chicago there is a department dedicated to mesothelioma, staffed by experts and led by a specialist in the field of mesothelioma research and treatment, Dr. Hedy Lee Kindler, an experienced gastrointestinal oncologist.

 About the University of Chicago Cancer Center

-The Cancer Center is a part of the medical campus of the University of Chicago, a prestigious institution that was founded in 1890.
+A prestigious institution that was founded in 1890, the Cancer Center is a part of the medical campus of the University of Chicago.
 The medical school was established in 1898.
 Over the years the hospital system has expanded and grown to include a number of facilities.
 In its early years this included a Home for Destitute and Crippled Children and the Chicago Lying-In Hospital for women.
-A dental clinic for poor patients was added in 1933.
+In 1933, a dental clinic for poor patients was added.

 It wasn’t until the 1950s that the University of Chicago added cancer centers to its list of specialty facilities.
 In 1973 the Comprehensive Cancer Center was established, although it did not receive its official designation from the National Cancer Institute (NCI) until 2008.

 Only 6948 facilities across the U.S. have been honored by the NCI distinction of being a Comprehensive Cancer Center.
 For the University of Chicago, this designation means they have been recognized for decades of effort in making its facility state-of-the-art.
 To receive the NCI designation a cancer center must show that it is a leader in treating and researching cancer, that it conducts high quality and innovative research and that the research conducted leads to real improved outcomes for patients.
 As a part of the NCI program, the University of Chicago Comprehensive Cancer Center receives significant government funding for its research projects and clinical trials.